pannlnwza/smartfarm/README.md

    ```

 6. Edit `config.py` with your database credentials and API keys:
+   > Note: You can use the MySQL database user `b6610545901`, which is already set up and ready to use.
    ```python
    DB_HOST: str = "your_db_host"
    DB_USER: str = "your_username"